sabrinaelkins/futuristic-phone-book/gist-template.md

 # Phone Number RegEx

 Phone number regular expressions are among several of comonly used regexs.
-I choose this one for the fact that it is a much simpler approach to understanding RegExs in general.
+I chose this one for the fact that it is a much simpler approach to understanding RegExs in general.

 ## Summary